pxc/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 ## Interactive Rebasing ##

 You can also rebase interactively.
-This is often used to re-write your own commit objects before pusing them somewhere.
-It is an easy way to split, merge or re-order commits before sharing them with others.
+This is often used to rewrite your own commit objects before pushing them somewhere.
+It is an easy way to split, merge or reorder commits before sharing them with others.
 You can also use it to clean up commits you've pulled from someone when applying them locally.